lololchike/Capstone-Utendaji-App-Backend/README.md

    **University Student Registration Website**

 ## Live Link
-   coming up...
+  The site is live at http://ec2-34-207-191-119.compute-1.amazonaws.com/

+## Authors Information
+   * Josephine Kemuma
+   * Bill Otunga
+   * Lucy Ololchike
+   * Kenneth Kabutu

 ## Test Users
-To test our app, use the below test user profiles we created.
+To test our app, click on the live link and use the below test user profiles we created.
+Usernames are NOT case sensitive.

-* Employee: username: BOTUNGA, password: kenya123
+* Employee: username: EMARIE, password: kenya123

 * Manager: username: TJAMES, password: kenya123

-* Admin: username: EMARIE, password: kenya123
+* Admin:  username: BOTUNGA, password: kenya123

 ## Technologies Used
 Hosted on AWS EC2